-- 6. Follow proper test security procedures for providing accessibility features or accommodations. - Ensure that students are ONLY provided accommodations that are listed specifically for use during IAR testing in an approved IEP or a 504 plan, or an EL plan. - Follow guidelines on proper administration of accommodations or accessibility feature as prescribed in the IAR Accessibility Features and Accommodations (AF&A) Manual. - 7.
+6. Follow proper test security procedures for providing accessibility features or accommodations.

+- Ensure that students are ONLY provided accommodations that are listed specifically for use during IAR testing in an approved Individualized Education Program (IEP), an Individual Service Plan (ISP for private schools), or a 504 plan, or an English Learner (EL) plan. - Follow guidelines on proper administration of accommodations or accessibility feature as prescribed in the IAR Accessibility Features and Accommodations (AF&A) Manual. - 7.
 Follow chain-of-custody requirements to return all test materials after testing.